 So much change in a week’s time!
 We are sure that you are feeling what we are feeling our world has gone topsy turvy.
-The Covid-19 virus has disrupted everything from our physical and economic health, to our mental health and our sense of security.
+The Covid-19 virus has disrupted everything from our physical and economic health to our mental health and our sense of security.
 We are reminded of a roller coaster ride: no matter how prepared we are for the sudden dips, they always catch us by surprise.
-What’s more, the ride always feels too fast, too steep and too long.
+What’s more, the ride always feels too fast, too steep, and too long.

 Over the last three weeks, we have had the benefit of numerous conversations with our network of peers and thought leaders from throughout the financial industry.
 Here, we would like to summarize what our thinking and what we are doing to ride out these turbulent times.

-First, it is important to recognize that as we are experiencing the worst of the Coronavirus playing out, we will go through a range of difficult emotions such as fear, anger, sadness, anxiety, to name a just a few.
+First, it is important to recognize that as we are experiencing the worst of the Coronavirus playing out, we will go through a range of difficult emotions such as fear, anger, sadness, anxiety, to name a few.
 When humans encounter danger, our survival brain takes over and triggers a “fight or flight” response, while our executive brain which is in charge of rational, long-term thinking takes a backseat.
 This is precisely why when the markets go down dramatically, many investors want to get out.

-Financial markets are the result of collective investor judgment, at any given time, reflecting a collective confidence in both the future earnings of public companies and in the expected solvency of lenders.
+Financial markets are the result of collective investor judgment, at any given time, reflecting collective confidence in both the future earnings of public companies and in the expected solvency of lenders.
 As such, markets are always forward-looking and respond much faster than economic cycles.
 Therefore, market rebounds usually occur well before the worst of the economic recession plays out.
 This is precisely why it is difficult to predict and time the market movements.

-Second, we are in an uncharted territory.
+Second, we are in uncharted territory.
 The aggressive measures governments take to flatten the pandemic curve and save lives are unprecedented and are having a profound, negative impact on the economy.
 We don’t expect a quick recovery, but because this is a disease-caused economic downturn (rather than a financial system-caused one as in 2008), we are also optimistic that the economy will turn around within a reasonable amount of time.
 We’ve seen some encouraging developments: